 Bumble and Bumble is not cruelty-free.
 They may test on animals, either themselves, through their suppliers, or through a third party.
-Brands who fall under this category could also be funding animal testing by selling products in mainland China, where it's required by law.
+Brands who fall under this category could also be selling products where animal testing is required by law.

 “Dear valued consumer, thanks for reaching out.
 Bumble and bumble does not test our products on animals & we don’t ask others to test for us.
 If a regulatory body demands it for its safety assessment, an exception can be made.”